 It turns out we never made it to the North Sea, nor did I have much to show Victor that I recalled from high school.
 We did go to the gorgeous, manageable, and packed with treasure, Mauritshuis.
-This made me feel not bad at all about not going back to the Rjiksmuseum for a second day just to see the Dutch master.
-Yes, there was a huge crowd around Vermeer’s “Girl with a Pearl Earring”, but otherwise, it was easy to get up close to so many incredible paintings.
+This made me feel not bad about not going back to the Rijksmuseum for a second day to see the Dutch Masters.
+Yes, there was a huge crowd around Vermeer’s “Girl with a Pearl Earring,” but otherwise, it was easy to get up close to so many incredible paintings.